Search

 Contents

 This article will guide you through the process of developing a mask detection application with deep learning.
-With the no-code computer vision platform Viso Suite, you can develop a production-ready image recognition application without writing code from scratch.
+With the computer vision platform Viso Suite, you can develop a production-ready image recognition application without writing code from scratch.

-Building with Viso saves a lot of expensive time, ensures future-proof compatibility across platforms (cameras, processing hardware, AI models).
+Building with Viso saves a lot of expensive time, and ensures future-proof compatibility across platforms (cameras, processing hardware, AI models).
 It provides a reliable way to develop computer vision projects with enterprise-grade security layers in place.

 We will cover the following: